 While I'm bending your ear…

-Shamrock isn’t just any auld piece of clover: it’s three-leafed.
+Shamrock isn’t just any old piece of clover: it’s three-leafed.

-Tradition holds that Saint Patrick used shamrock to teach the Trinity.
-Give it a bit o’ thought before ye slap a lucky four-leaf clover on yer plastic leprechaun hat.
+Tradition holds that Saint Patrick used the trefoil to teach the Trinity.
+He’d have no luck with the four-leaf clover on your leprechaun hat.

 Irish Car Bomb isn’t a cute name for a drink or a cupcake.
 Cut that shite out.

-Those of us that have lived their lives punctuated by car bombs aren’t giggling along with you.
+Those of us that have lived their lives punctuated by actual bombs aren’t giggling along with you.

-Paddy, Mick, and Taig / Teague / Tadhg have long been used as slurs but they are still names.
+Paddy, Mick, and Tadhg have been used as slurs for centuries, aye, but they are still people’s names.